 The material variance thresholds are adopted annually by Council as an indicator of whether the actual expenditure or revenue varies from the year to date Actual materially.

 The material variance adopted by Council for the 2020-21 year is 10.00%

-Reporting Program Var. \$ Var. % Explanation of Variance Timing/ Permanent Revenue from operating activities \$ % Operating grants, subsidies and contributions 607,904 99.56% Timing Received Lifeguard Service funding and 50% DFES Bushfire Mitigation funding earlier than expected.
-Interest earnings (130,284) (53.56%) Timing Interest earnings not yet received.
-Other revenue 9,799 24.97% as year progresses.
-Profit on disposal of assets (18,399) (100.00%) Timing Non-cash variance from disposal of assets to be monitored throughout the year.
-Expenditure from operating activities Employee costs 1,070,265 14.63% Expenditure to increase as projects pick up during th Timing year mainly in Cityparks, Cityworks and MARC.
-Materials and contracts 1,187,188 15.69% Timing Expenditure to increase as projects pick up during th year.
-Utility charges 241,583 38.98% Timing Vill be monitored throughout the year.
-Interest expenses 71,923 34.98% Favourable variance an indication of interest savings from loan off-set facility.
-This will be reviewed as par of budget review.
-Other expenditure (62,892) (138.05%) Payment made in August for the Peel Mosquito Timing Management program 2020/21 season.
-Loss on disposal of assets 353,191 100.00% Timing Non-cash variance from disposal of assets to be monitored throughout the year.
-Investing Activities Non-operating Grants, Subsidies and Contributions 1,428,790 75.70% \$2m received in August from Department of Health Timing for claim 1 of the Mandurah Waterfront Pool - ▲ Eastern Foreshore Project.
-Proceeds from Disposal of Assets 429,782 252.67% Favourable variance as a result of unbudgeted land sales and unbudgeted proceeds on sale of plant that were not sold in 2019/20.
+Reporting Program Var. \$ Var. % Timing/ Permanent Explanation of Variance Revenue from operating activities \$ % Operating grants, subsidies and contributions 607,904 99.56% • Timing Received Lifeguard Service funding and 50% DFES Bushfire Mitigation funding earlier than expected.
+Interest earnings (130,284) (53.56%) • Timing Interest earnings not yet received.
+Other revenue 9,799 24.97% • Timing Early receipt of other revenue and will be monitored as year progresses.
+Profit on disposal of assets (18,399) (100.00%) • Timing Non-cash variance from disposal of assets to be monitored throughout the year.
+Expenditure from operating activities Employee costs 1,070,265 14.63% Timing Expenditure to increase as projects pick up during the year mainly in Cityparks, Cityworks and MARC.
+Materials and contracts 1,187,188 15.69% A Timing Expenditure to increase as projects pick up during the year.
+Utility charges 241,583 38.98% Timing Invoices have been received later then expected and will be monitored throughout the year.
+Interest expenses 71,923 34.98% Permanent Favourable variance an indication of interest savings from loan off-set facility.
+This will be reviewed as part of budget review.
+Other expenditure (62,892) (138.05%) Timing Payment made in August for the Peel Mosquito Management program 2020/21 season.
+Loss on disposal of assets 353,191 100.00% A .
+Timing Non-cash variance from disposal of assets to be monitored throughout the year.
+Investing Activities Non-operating Grants, Subsidies and Contributions 1,428,790 75.70% Timing \$2m received in August from Department of Health for claim 1 of the Mandurah Waterfront Pool - Eastern Foreshore Project.
+Proceeds from Disposal of Assets 429,782 252.67% • Permanent Favourable variance as a result of unbudgeted land sales and unbudgeted proceeds on sale of plant that were not sold in 2019/20.
 This will be reviewed at budget review.
-Capital Acquisitions 5,323,886 66.77% - Financing Activities 0 Proceeds from community loans (16,001) (96.00%) ▼ Timing Will be monitored throughout the year.
+Capital Acquisitions 5,323,886 66.77% Timing Refer to note 4.
+Financing Activities Proceeds from community loans (16,001) (96.00%) ▼ Timing Will be monitored throughout the year.
 Payment of lease liability (64,841) (32.10%) ▼ Timing Paid in July for Qtr.
 1.